Pi42 Blog

 What is the On-Balance Volume (OBV) Indicator?

-The On-Balance Volume (OBV) indicator is one of the earliest and simplest technical indicators designed to measure the flow of trading volume.
-Developed in 1963 by Joseph Granville, OBV was introduced as a tool to understand how volume drives price.
-Granville’s theory was straightforward: volume precedes price movement.
-When large investors accumulate positions, the rising volume can be observed before the market reflects it in prices.
+The On-Balance Volume (OBV) indicator is a technical indicator designed to measure the flow of trading volume.
+Developed in 1963 by Joseph Granville, it is based on the idea that volume precedes price movement.

 In crypto trading, where volatility is high and markets operate 24/7, volume becomes a critical factor in determining the strength of price moves.
-Unlike equities, crypto lacks centralized order books across exchanges, which makes volume analysis even more relevant.
-The OBV indicator provides traders with a cumulative measure of buying and selling pressure, making it easier to confirm trends, anticipate breakouts, or identify potential reversals.
+The on balance volume indicator provides traders with a cumulative measure of buying and selling pressure, helping confirm trends and identify potential reversals.

 How Does the On-Balance Volume Indicator Work?

-• When the closing price of an asset rises compared to the previous day, the day’s trading volume is added to the On-Balance Volume (OBV) value.
+• When the closing price rises, the day’s trading volume is added to OBV

-• When the closing price falls, the day’s volume is subtracted.
+• When the closing price falls, the volume is subtracted

-• When the closing price remains unchanged, the OBV is carried forward without adjustment.
+• When the closing price remains unchanged, OBV stays the same

-This process creates a continuous line that reflects whether the volume trend is supporting the price movement or signaling a divergence.
+This process creates a continuous line reflecting whether volume supports the price trend.

 For example: